SparkPost/support-docs/support/my-account-and-profile/scim.md

 ## Features
 - **Create users** Okta users will be created in the SparkPost application.
 - **Update user roles** SparkPost user roles can be changed via Okta.
-- **Deactivate users** Deactiving an Okta user will remove it in the SparkPost application.
+- **Deactivate users** Deactivating an Okta user will remove it in the SparkPost application.
 - **Import users** Users created in SparkPost can be imported into Okta and either matched against existing Okta users or created as new Okta users.

 ## Requirements